bridgecrewio/redshirts/README.md

 AUTHENTICATION FLAGS
   -t, --token=<value>  (required) Gitlab personal access token.
 This token must be tied to a user that has sufficient
                        visibility of the repo(s) being counted.
+See the description below for more information about the token.

 CONNECTION FLAGS
   --ca-cert=<value>  Path to certificate chain to use in HTTP requests.
 See